matfran/C-factor-from-Sentinel-2/README.md

 This work was funded over multiple projects:
 1) The Collaborative Doctoral Partnerships (CDP) initiative of the Joint Research Centre (JRC) grant number 35332 and the Fonds Wetenschappelijk Onderzoek Vlaanderen (Research Foundation Flanders- application S003017N). - focussed on the general methodological developments
-2) The C-project issued to KU Leuven by the Departement Omgeving of the Flemish Government. - developed a in-depth regional application in Flanders, Belgium.
+2) The C-project issued to KU Leuven by the Departement Omgeving of the Flemish Government. - developed an in-depth regional application in Flanders, Belgium.

 For questions, contributions, or commercial use inquiries, please contact fmatthews1381@gmail.com